FY 2015

 How to apply

-Please apply using the application form attached to the Kyoto College Application Guide.
-Application slips can be registered and output from the website.
+Please apply using the application form attached to the Kyoto College Recruitment Guide.
+The application form can be registered and printed from the website.

 Documents to be submitted

-(2) 1 photo of your face for Kyoto College membership card (3 cm long × 3 cm wide)
+(2) 1 photo of Kyoto College membership card (3 cm in length × 3 cm in width)

 University Consortium Kyoto (in charge of Kyoto College)